 The National Museum is huge, with 64 sections in 22 galleries.
 When I visited 6 of the galleries were closed but even at my super fast pace it still took nearly an hour and a half to walk around.
 An audio guide is included, bring identification to use it.
 There are endless statues and some impressively decorative paintings.
 The lighting is pretty terrible though and the place feels fairly run down.

-India Gate is a monumental 42m high memorial arch dedicated to India soldiers who lost their lives.
+India Gate is a monumental 42m high memorial arch dedicated to Indian soldiers who lost their lives.
 On a public holiday it was bustling with selfie taking locals, who roped me into a few.

 Nearby the National Gallery of Modern Art is an attractive sandstone series of buildings though no photographs are allowed inside.